 7 Reasons To Quit Caffeine After Stroke.

-7 Reasons to Quit Caffeine After Stroke is episode 2 in a series of 5 that I have recorded with Stacey and Matty Turner from the Chief Life
+7 Reasons to Quit Caffeine After Stroke is Part 2 in a series of 5 that I have recorded with Stacey and Matty Turner from the Chief Life

 Stacey is a qualified Nutritionist and Matty is a Personal Trainer.
 Together we discuss how removing Caffeine can enhance performance not only in the gym but in everyday life for all people whether they are recovering from stroke or not.

 To find out more about RecoveryAfterStroke coaching go here